-This comforting and hearty King Ranch Chicken casserole is made with layers of corn tortillas, cheese, and a creamy chicken mixture loaded with bell peppers, tomatoes, and green chiles!
-Perfect for potlucks or family get togethers!
+This comforting and hearty King Ranch Chicken casserole features layers of corn tortillas, cheese, and a creamy chicken mixture loaded with bell peppers, tomatoes, and green chiles!
+Perfect for potlucks or family get-togethers!

-This classic southern casserole recipe is rumored to have started in Texas!
-This classic has earned a spot in most people’s heart thanks to the easy recipe, its comforting nature, and ability to feed the masses.
+This classic Southern casserole recipe started in Texas!
+This classic casserole has earned a spot in most people’s hearts thanks to its easy recipe, comforting nature, and ability to feed the masses.

 Ingredients needed to make King Ranch Cassrole laid out on the counter.

-• Chicken: this recipe uses cooked and shredded chicken, you can make this yourself ahead of time or grab a rotisserie chicken and shred it to save time.
-If you want to make your own, you can use the method I use here in this Shredded Mexican Chicken where the chicken is seared and then poached, it makes perfectly tender and moist chicken, just skip the seasoning mixture.
+• Chicken: this recipe uses cooked and shredded chicken; you can make this yourself ahead of time or grab a rotisserie chicken and shred it to save time.
+If you want to make your own, you can use my method here in this Shredded Mexican Chicken, where the chicken is seared and poached.
+This method creates a perfectly tender and moist chicken.
+Just skip the seasoning mixture.

-• Tortillas: corn tortillas are the best for this recipe, the texture of the corn blends in with the casserole.
-Flour tortillas tend to get a chewy, and have a less than optimal texture when baked in sauce.
+• Tortillas: corn tortillas are the best for this recipe; the texture of the corn blends in with the casserole.
+The tortillas can be swapped for tortilla chips if you prefer.

-• Diced Tomatoes with Green Chiles: any brand will work, Rotel is a popular brand to use.
+• Diced Tomatoes with Green Chiles: any brand will work; Rotel is a popular brand.
 Store brands will work just as well.
-If you are unable to find either, you can always use a can of diced tomatoes and a can of diced green chiles.
+If you cannot find either, you can always use a can of diced tomatoes and a can of diced green chiles.

-• Cheese: Monterey Jack is a classic Tex Mex cheese and that’s why it’s used in this recipe.
+• Cheese: This recipe uses Monterey Jack cheese, a classic Tex-Mex cheese.
 Feel free to substitute with any cheese of your choice that melts well.

-• Jalapeño: this dish has a very mild heat, if you are concerned about the heat amount, you can substitute the jalapeño with a green bell pepper or leave it out completely.
+• Jalapeño: this dish has a very mild heat; if you are concerned about the heat amount, you can substitute the jalapeño with a green bell pepper or leave it out altogether.

 How to make King Ranch Casserole without canned soups, showing sautéing vegetables and making a roux with flour and broth.

-1. In a large skillet over medium heat melt the butter.
-Once melted add the onion, and bell peppers.
+1. Sauté veggies: In a large skillet over medium heat, melt the butter.
+Once melted, add the onion and bell peppers.
 Cook until the veggies are tender.
 Add in the garlic, cumin, chili powder, salt, and black pepper.
 Stir to coat the veggies in the seasonings.

-2. Sprinkle the flour into the skillet.
-Stir to coat the veggies in the flour, will end up with a thick paste.
-Cook for a couple minutes to ensure the flour is cooked.
+2. Create roux: Sprinkle the flour into the skillet.
+Stir to coat the veggies in the flour until it becomes a thick paste.
+Cook the mixture for a few minutes to thoroughly cook the flour.
 Pour in the broth and stir.
 Bring mixture to a boil while stirring and let simmer while stirring for about 2-3 minutes until thick.

 How to make King Ranch Chicken Casserole showing adding diced tomatoes, sour cream and shredded chicken to homemade sauce.